emmabell42/CAN_2021/Module2/Module2_lab_cancer.md

 * [normal.zip](https://github.com/bioinformatics-ca/CAN_2021/blob/main/Module2/data/normal.zip)
 * [tumor.zip](https://github.com/bioinformatics-ca/CAN_2021/blob/main/Module2/data/tumor.zip)

 Download the files to your computer in one directory (folder) and unzip them.
-Remeber where you saved them!
+Remember where you saved them!

 # Visualization Part 1: Getting familiar with IGV